JenniferHuang703/Kitchef/README.md

 Allowing the user to save the recipe to favorite.

 # Technology
-Kotlin
+Kotlin,
-Edamam Recipe Serach API
+Edamam Recipe Search API